Company Details

 Yes, Providence Institute for Human Caring maintains an official LinkedIn profile, which is actively utilized for branding and talent engagement, which can be accessed here: https://www.linkedin.com/company/providence-institute-for-human-caring.

-Detection and Response: The company detects and responds to cybersecurity incidents through an third party assistance with kroll, and enhanced monitoring with identity monitoring services through kroll, and third party assistance with kroll, and enhanced monitoring with identity monitoring services for a year..
+Detection and Response: The company detects and responds to cybersecurity incidents through an third party assistance with kroll, and enhanced monitoring with identity monitoring services through kroll, and third party assistance with kroll, and enhanced monitoring with identity monitoring services for a year, and communication strategy with notifications to maine attorney general’s office and affected individuals..

 Title: Saint Joseph’s Healthcare System Data Breach